Disposal guide

 Often trash-safe, but recycling preferred

 LEDs do not contain mercury.
-They're legally trash-safe in every U.S. state.
-That said, LEDs contain small circuit boards with recoverable rare-earth metals — Home Depot accepts them free if you'd rather recycle.
+They are legally trash-safe in every U.S. state.
+That said, LEDs contain small circuit boards with recoverable rare-earth metals.
+Home Depot accepts them free if you would rather recycle.

 Incandescent + halogen bulbs

-Old-school incandescent bulbs and halogens are mostly glass + tungsten filament.
+Old-school incandescent bulbs and halogens are mostly glass and tungsten filament.
 Trash-safe in every state.
-Wrap in newspaper to prevent broken glass in the bag.
+Wrap them in newspaper so the glass does not break in the bag.

-Open windows for 10 min, leave the room, then: scoop fragments with stiff paper or cardboard, use tape to pick up small pieces, wipe area with damp paper towel.
-Place everything in a sealable glass jar or heavy-duty plastic bag and label "BROKEN FLUORESCENT — HHW".
-Vacuum only after the visible cleanup is done (using a disposable bag if possible).
-Take to HHW.
+Open the windows for 10 minutes and leave the room.
+Then scoop the fragments with stiff paper or cardboard, use tape to pick up small pieces, and wipe the area with a damp paper towel.
+Place everything in a sealable glass jar or a heavy-duty plastic bag, and label it "BROKEN FLUORESCENT, HHW".
+Only vacuum after the visible cleanup is done (use a disposable bag if you can).
+Take it to HHW.

 Step-by-step

 1. 1.
 Identify the type.
-CFL (twisted spiral) or linear tube = recycling required.
-LED or incandescent = trash-safe.
+A CFL (twisted spiral) or a linear tube needs recycling.
+LED or incandescent is trash-safe.

 2. 2.
 Bag intact bulbs.
-Original packaging or a plastic bag prevents breakage during transport.
+The original packaging or a plastic bag will keep them from breaking in transit.

 3. 3.
-For broken bulbs: follow EPA cleanup above, then double-bag in a sealable container.
+For broken bulbs: follow the EPA cleanup above, then double-bag in a sealable container.

 4. 4.
 Drop off.
-Home Depot, Lowe's, IKEA for CFLs; HHW for tubes + broken bulbs.
+Home Depot, Lowe's, or IKEA for CFLs.
+HHW for tubes and broken bulbs.

 5. 5.
 Look up your local option.
-ClearPath /check with your ZIP for verified sites + hours.
+Try /check with your ZIP for the verified sites and their hours.

 Frequently asked